ibm-cloud-architecture/vaccine-monitoring-agent/README.md

 The project has a simple `docker-compose.yaml` which you can use to run a single-node Kafka cluster on your local machine.
 To start Kafka locally, run `docker-compose up`.
 This will start Kafka, Zookeeper, and also create a Docker network on your machine, which you can find the name of by running `docker network list`.

-To run the application using Appsody, use this command, substituting in the name of your Docker network:

-`$ appsody run --network network_name --docker-options "--env KAFKA_BROKERS=kafka:9092"`

-To shut down Kafka and Zookeeper afterwards, run `docker-compose down`.

 now you can goto http://localhost:8080/ktable/{containerId}
 or http://localhost:8080/ktable to view all ktable and see what is in ktable

+To shut down Kafka and Zookeeper afterwards, run `docker-compose down`.

 ### Running locally with multiple instance